Boston Bike Blockers

 What about drivers who need to park?!

 While some street parking may get removed to build bike lanes in some areas, many BBB photos show cars beside available street parking!
-Additionally, many show drivers just around the corner from a parking lot or a street with parking, so in addition to reaching out to city officials about better bike infrastructure, you may want to ask about improving signage helping drivers find legal parking!And with any luck, better bike infrastructure will get more people to choose bikes (and other micromobility options) over cars and leave you with less competition for parking spaces!
+Additionally, many show drivers just around the corner from a parking lot, garage, driveway, or street with parking, so in addition to reaching out to city officials about better bike infrastructure, you may want to ask about improving signage helping drivers find legal parking!And with any luck, better bike infrastructure will get more people to choose bikes (and other micromobility options) over cars and leave you with less competition for parking spaces!